-To examine the impact of this technique, we analyze the runs for WDC-1 (Fig.~\ref{fig:wdc_0011}) and RDT-1 (Fig.~\ref{fig:rmat_2_0014}) patterns - as real-world workloads as they are more likely to lead to imbalance.
+To examine the impact of this technique, we analyze the runs for WDC-1 (Fig.~\ref{fig:wdc_0011}) and RDT-1 (Fig.~\ref{fig:rmat_2_0014}) patterns, as real-world workloads are more likely to lead to imbalance.
 Fig.~\ref{fig:load_balancing_0011}(a) compares performance with and without load balancing.
-For these examples, we perform rebalancing only once: for WDC-1, before verifying the TDS constraints, and for RDT-1, when the pruned graph is four orders of magnitude smaller.
-The extent of load imbalance is more severe for WDC-1 on the smaller 64 node deployment compared to using 128 nodes; workload rebalancing improves time-to-solution by 3.1$\times$ and 1.3$\times$ on 64 and 128 nodes, respectively.
-In the case of RDT-1, as a result of load balancing, the reduction in time-to-solution is 1.7$\times$.
-Given the pruned graphs are much smaller than the original graph; often the time spent in checkpointing, rebalancing, and relaunching the computation is negligible compared to the gain in time-to-solution.
+For these experiments, we perform rebalancing only once.
+For WDC-1, before verifying the TDS constraints, and for RDT-1, when the pruned graph is four orders of magnitude smaller.
+The extent of load imbalance is more severe for WDC-1 on the smaller 64 node deployment compared to using 128 nodes - workload rebalancing improves time-to-solution by 3.1$\times$ and 1.3$\times$, on 64 and 128 nodes, respectively.
+In the case of RDT-1, load balancing improves time-to-solution by 1.7$\times$.
+Given the pruned graphs are much smaller than the original graph; often the time spent in checkpointing, rebalancing, and relaunching the computation is negligible compared to the gain in time-to-solution. \\

-\textit{(b) Smaller Deployment.} One may argue that when the current solution graph $\cG^*$ is sufficiently small, it is more efficient to create load balanced partitions targeting a smaller deployment.
-Two different aspects of `efficiency' concerns that support this approach: First, moving to a smaller deployment reduces power usage and may yield better normalized performance with respect to energy consumption.
-Second, for the scenario where the matches are highly concentrated on a limited number of nodes/partitions (which hinders the scalability of the non-local constraint checking phase), a smaller deployment offers locality (through reduced number of generated messages).
+\textit{Smaller Deployment.} One may argue that when the current solution subgraph $\cG^*$ is sufficiently small, it is more efficient to create load balanced partitions targeting a smaller deployment.
+Two different aspects of `efficiency' concerns support this approach: First, moving to a smaller deployment reduces power usage and may yield better normalized performance with respect to energy consumption.
+Second, for the scenario where the matches are highly concentrated on a limited number of nodes/partitions (which hinders the scalability of the non-local constraint checking phase), a smaller deployment offers locality (through reduced number of generated network traffic).